M.Eng. Program Questions FAQ

 Graduates of the program have a U.S. degree in an approved science, technology, engineering, or mathematics (STEM) field (see information on OPT STEM Extension from the Office of Global Learning).

-Under CIP Codes for the Department of Education, Financial Engineering falls under code 15.1501 Engineering/Industrial Management and code 52.0810 Financial Risk Management.
-Because the MEng degree in ORIE is in the College of Engineering, code 15.1501 is used (see the official title and definition for both codes).
+Under CIP Codes for the Department of Education, Financial Engineering falls under code 14.3701 Operations Research and code 52.0810 Financial Risk Management.